rackerlabs/rackspace-how-to/content/rackspace-email/email-issue-on-tmobile-android-phones.md

 ---
 permalink: email-issue-on-android-phones/
-audit_date: '2018-01-14'
+audit_date: '2018-01-16'
 title: Email issue on Android phones
 type: article
 created_date: '2015-03-31'
 created_by: Rose Contreras
-last_modified_date: '2018-01-14'
+last_modified_date: '2018-01-16'
 last_modified_by: Nate Archer
 product: Rackspace Email
 product_url: rackspace-email
 ---

 If you are an Android mobile phone user, you might sometimes experience problems sending or receiving email.
-Attempts to receive email might be faster than normal (i.e. when a connection is successful, but no new email is found).
+Attempts to receive email might be faster than normal (such as when a connection is successful, but no new email is found).
 Attempts to connect to the outgoing server might fail without error or result in the following error message:

 `Unable to connect to email server to verify you account information.
 No response from server.`